 Does it matter if it’s static vs. dynamic stretching?

-While dynamic stretching (where you're moving continuously) is more likely to challenge your muscles and get your blood flowing than static stretching (where you're stationary), neither is quite enough to cut it as your sole form of movement.
+While dynamic stretching (where you're moving continuously) is more likely to challenge your muscles and get your blood flowing than static stretching (where you're stationary and also stretching your tendons and nerves, which can lead to muscle tingling), neither is quite enough to cut it as your sole form of movement.

 “Most research has shown that combining static and dynamic stretching not only creates more flexibility and mobility, but it can also reduce a person’s risk of injury,” she says.
 “But you will not find that stretching alone is a great form of exercise.”

-In fact, you can even overdo it if you focus solely on stretching every day.
+In fact, focusing solely on stretching every day is a common stretching mistake.
 “Too much of any one thing is not good for anyone and that same concept certainly applies to stretching,” Jensen says.
 “Too much stretching can lead to muscle and joint laxity, which in turn can result in injury over time.”

 What if it’s an active recovery day?